glip-gg/xtreme-gamblefi/README.md

 Xtreme GambleFi is a trustless protocol and platform designed to provide an onchain betting experience around live games and esports

-Real time data from supported games (or any other source) is processed through the platform to provider end users a fully interactive betting experience.
+Real time data from supported games (or any other source) is processed through the platform to provide end users a fully interactive betting experience.

-Currently, BTX (mobile shooter game) games are already live on the platform.
+Currently, BTX (mobile shooter game) is already live on the platform.

 <img src="https://raw.githubusercontent.com/glip-gg/xtreme-gamblefi/main/assets/screenshot1.png">